sunomura/commercialization-public/customize/mobile/mcsf/windows-phone-store-for-china.md

 ms.technology: windows-oem
 ---

-# Windows Store for China
+# Microsoft Store for China

 For a Windows 10 Mobile device shipping in China, OEMs must specify that the device is intended for that market by setting the **PhoneROMLanguage** setting in **DeviceTargetingInfo** to the appropriate locale ID.
 For example, for Chinese (China) the locale ID must be set to 0804.
-When enabled, users are routed to the Windows Store for China.
+When enabled, users are routed to the Microsoft Store for China.

 **Note**
 This customization is only a requirement for China.